-Inquiring about English skills prompted 75 percent of Asian-Americans to mention a typical American food as their favorite compared with 25 percent of Asian-Americans who had not been asked if they spoke English.
-White participants' lists of favorite foods did not differ whether the experimenter asked if they spoke English or not.
+Inquiring about English skills prompted 75 percent of Asian-Americans to mention typical American food as their favorite, compared with 25 percent of Asian-Americans who had not been asked if they spoke English.
+White participants' lists of favorite foods did not differ whether the experimenter asked whether they spoke English or not.

 Actual eating habits were affected, too.
 In a follow-up study, 55 Asian-Americans were asked to select a dish to eat from local Asian and American restaurants.
 Before making this selection, researchers told some participants: "Actually, you have to be an American to be in this study," as a way of threatening the participants' American identity.